improve-ai/swift-ranker/README.md

 ### Numbers Too

-What discount should we offer today?
+What discount should we offer?

 ```swift